 As Shaya rounded third base, every boy from his team and several from the team on the field were all running behind him, cheering him home.
-And as he put his foot on home plate, both teams gathered around him, lifted him on their shoulders and cheered him as the hero of the game.
+And as he put his foot on home plate, both teams gathered around him, lifted him on their shoulders, and cheered him as the hero of the game.
 He had just hit a home run and won the game.

 These boys gave Shaya the thrill of his life.
 Of course, they gave him something even more precious — their acceptance.
-Obviously, these boys had either been taught, or perhaps had discovered on their own, the greatest secret of human happiness.
+Obviously, these boys had either been taught or perhaps had discovered on their own, the greatest secret of human happiness.
 And that is…

 We experience our moments of purest joy at precisely those moments when we are causing it in others.
 It is a truism of life — whatever we give out comes back to us, multiplied.

-Which brings me back to the beginning of this message…
+This brings me back to the beginning of this message…

-In the hurly burly of the holiday crush, if you want to experience some genuine joy, all you need do is take a few moments to spread some around.
+In the hurly-burly of the holiday crush, if you want to experience some genuine joy, all you need do is take a few moments to spread some around.
 So maybe it’s time to call an old friend who needs calling, to forgive what needs forgiving, to let a family member hear some healing words, to write that note that needs writing, to smile an accepting smile at the next disabled person you encounter, or perhaps to just relax in the moment with someone older who’d love your undivided attention for a few minutes, as all living things thrive on attention.

 Of course, you may ask, what does all this have to do with effective marketing?
 Nothing, really.
 And everything.
 As Malcolm Forbes was fond of saying, “In all they getting, get understanding.”